Historically, throughout the Islamic

 Rumi's Garden has no say when it comes to customs.

-Rumi's Garden uses DHL which is responsible for delivering your purchase to your doorstep.
-Rarely, customs may stop a product, even one sent via DHL, and ask for additional information such as your tax number and contact details.
-They may also charge you a custom fee.
-It is extremely important that the information you initially put in your order is correct for this reason.
-If this information is provided, customs will usually process your item and DHL will deliver it to you once the fee is paid, if they require payment.
+Courier services are responsible for delivering your purchase to your doorstep.
+Rarely, customs may stop a product and ask for additional information such as your tax number and contact details.
+The customs of your country may also charge you a custom fee.
+For this reason, it is extremely important that the information you provided Rumi's Garden with such as name, phone number, email and address are correct.
+If this information is provided, customs will usually process your item and the courier will deliver your package to you once the custom fee is paid, if they require payment.

 It can happen that customs confiscate an item which is extremely rare.
 There is nothing that Rumi's Garden can do about this and it is beyond our control.
 The best thing to do is to see whether the product is allowed in the country where shipment is being delivered.